© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

-Laboratory accreditation for PPE producers
+Laboratory accreditation for PPE and furniture producers

 Gain accreditation for your laboratory so that you can provide meaningful test data to potential customers.

-It is vital that any form of personal protective equipment (PPE) is fit for purpose and meets specified performance criteria.
+It is vital that any form of personal protective equipment (PPE) or furniture is fit for purpose and meets specified performance criteria.
 Product and material testing plays a vital role, and there are benefits for manufacturers with their own in-house testing facilities.
 For instance, manufacturers and material suppliers benefit from being able to present meaningful and accurate test data to potential customers.
 Resourcing companies benefit from more reliable evaluation of products, and a general improvement in product quality and fitness-for-purpose.